johnvenkiah/CI_PP3_John_Venkiah/README.md

 ![User story 9, 1](https://github.com/johnvenkiah/CI_PP3_John_Venkiah/blob/main/docs/images/google_cal/g_cal_new.png)

-#### User story 18:
+### User story 11:

-**As a site owner, i would like to display a learn page containing the results of a YouTube search dynamically updated, using YouTube API**

-**Learn Page Feature**
+**"I would like the changes made in the schedules edit menu to update the events on my Google Calendar"**
+___

+**Covered by feature 2: The Schedule**

-- Action: *User navigates to the learn page*
+- Action: *User edits an appointment from the schedule*

-- Expected Result: *The Videos list is dynamically updated with YouTube API and loaded into the videos section*
+- Expected Result: *The appointment is updated on Google Calendar with new data from user*

 - Actual Result: *Works as intended*

 The learn page can be viewed above.
 It is highly responsive, and works even on the smallest devices.